zunyange/zunyange/README.md

 <div>
-Hi, I'm JunYoung! 😉 I'm a junior web Front-end developer who has a lot to learn.
+Hi, I'm Junyoung! 😉 I'm a junior web Front-end developer who has a lot to learn.
 </div>
 <div>
 <strong>Slow and steady wins the race.</strong> 🏃🏻‍♀️ I'm making an effort to develop tech blog constantly.